 - Larger footprint than cartridge filters.

-Zeolite: Zeolites are mineral with a porous structure and can filter down to as small as 1 micron.
-Zeolites can also remove ammonia and other nitrogenous compounds from the water.
-Zeolite requires “recharging” every 5 years with salt to rejuvenate and prolong the life of the media.
+Zeolites are minerals with a porous structure that can filter particles as small as 1 micro and remove ammonia and other nitrogenous compounds from the water.
+However, zeolite requires recharging every 5 years with salt to rejuvenate and prolong the life of the media.